seanharrington256/MCMC_convergence/Scripts_README.txt

 		02M_02_Compare_topo_MANUAL.R - R script to compare RF distances between original and manually reanalyzed chains requires functions in 01_R_functions_calculate_diagnostics_V2.R, as well as the burnin for the orignal chains from script 04_Analyze_diagnostic_output.R and the burnin for each reanalysis from 02M_01_Compare_diags_MANUAL.R lines 7-12 set up directories

+Folder 03_PhyLoTA_pipeline - contains scripts necessary to extract datasets from the phylota database http://sirloinpope.com/ (Sanderson et al. 2008) and conduct phylogenetic analyses.
+Further details are found in the readme within this directory

 Additional notes:
 The csv file Study_names.csv indicates the study from which each analyzed dataset was obtained and is read into 04_Analyze_diagnostic_output.R to assign chains to the study they are from